heyyouhere/magnum_intro_bot/README.md

 - If article have some images, attach image to bot message.
 - Dynamic menu with options, if there are multiple articles present for a particular search term.
 - If some words in summary are hyperlinks, make them clickable in the message.
+- Let user to pick their prefered language, change it.
+Article summury should be sent in this language.

 # Project Requirements